Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 1. Introduction

-\section{Introduction}

-Responsible Artificial Intelligence \cite{alej2019explainable} is an emerging discipline that is gaining relevance both in academic and industrial research.
-An increasing number of organisations are defining policies and criteria for the usage of data and the development of support decision systems using AI techniques.

-For example, Telefónica has defined its own AI principles \cite{benjamins2019responsible}, which can be organised into the following categories:

-\begin{itemize} \item Detecting sensitive data in the datasets used to train Machine Learning (ML) models (for example, the use of gender information to support the decision of giving a credit score) or detecting whether there is a bias in the data, what may have an unwanted effect in decision making.
-Besides analysing directly the dataset, there are also methods to perform an evaluation on a trained model to check whether there is any bias on its decisions.
-This is done using a group of metrics known as fairness metrics \cite{Speicher_2018, Hardt:2016:EOS:3157382.3157469, zhang2018mitigating}. \item Explaining how an algorithm reaches a conclusion in a way that is clear and intuitive for a human being.
-This is crucial not only to avoid the fear of considering AI as black boxes that may suddenly take harmful decisions in the future, but also to contribute to the democratisation of AI and increase trust on these systems. \end{itemize}
+\section{1.
+Introduction}

+Responsible Artificial Intelligence (RAI) is defined as the different AI principles that should be considered when developing and deploying real applications based on AI \cite{alej2019explainable}.
+RAI serves as a methodological framework to both identify core aspects (or AI principles) that should be considered when developing AI solutions while also proposing how to implement them.
+These AI principles include aspects such as Fairness, Explainability, Security, Privacy and Human-centric design \cite{benjamins2019responsible}.

-The first group of challenges is being widely addressed by researchers, with tools to audit datasets and trained models to detect risks, and at the same time provide solutions to mitigate those biases \cite{bellamy2018ai, saleiro2018aequitas}.
-The second group is addressed through the use of Explainable AI (XAI) techniques, which generate post-hoc explanations based on the information provided by the black box model.
+The AI principle of Explainability is addressed through the use of Explainable AI (XAI) techniques, which can be applied to black-box models in order to obtain post-hoc explanations based on the information that they provide.
 In the literature, there are many XAI proposals for supervised ML models.
-However, some of the most recent and thorough reviews on XAI \cite{gilpin2018explaining, mueller2019explanation, alej2019explainable, molnar2019interpretable} do not mention the application of such techniques to unsupervised learning.
+However, some of the most recent and thorough reviews on XAI \cite{gilpin2018explaining, mueller2019explanation, alej2019explainable, molnar2019interpretable} do not mention many applications of those techniques to unsupervised learning.

-In this paper we focus on unsupervised ML models used for anomaly detection.
-Our main contribution is a novel algorithmic solution to generate explanations for the particular case of anomaly detection using OneClass SVM (OCSVM) algorithms.
-Such explanations will be obtained using rule extraction techniques.

-We perform an empirical validation of the results of our proposal using open datasets as well as real data from Telefónica.
-Our evaluation consists in analysing whether the number of rules for the non-anomalous data points are inferior to the ones obtained for the anomalous data points.
-We also compare the rules extracted with our algorithm with those extracted with a surrogate Decision Tree (DT) trained over the features and outputs of the unsupervised anomaly detection model.